Pujap84/princes-theatre/README.md

 # Prince's Theatre

-This is a price comparison tool to compare movie streaming costs by two cinemas - Cinemaworld & Filmworld.
+Prince's Theatre is a price comparison tool to compare movie streaming costs by two cinemas - Cinemaworld & Filmworld.
+It provides a modern, responsive interface utilising APIs for updated prices at all times.

 It provides a solution to add to the customer’s website to see which of the two streaming providers are streaming their chosen movie at a cheaper price.

+## Demo

 ## View app images here